-- (a) When ATS routes are established, a protected airspace along each ATS route and a safe spacing between adjacent ATS routes shall be provided. - (b) ATS routes shall be identified by designators. - (c) Designators for ATS routes other than standard departure and arrival routes shall be selected in accordance with the "Principles Governing the Identification of Navigation Specification and the Identification of ATS Routes other than Standard Departure and Arrival Routes" defined in the Guidance Material to this regulation. - (d) Standard departure and arrival routes and associated procedures shall be identified in accordance with the "Principles Governing the Identification of Navigation Specification and the Identification of ATS Routes other than Standard Departure and Arrival Routes" defined in the Guidance Material to this regulation.
+- (a) When ATS routes are established, a protected airspace along each ATS route and a safe spacing between adjacent ATS routes shall be provided. - (b) When warranted by density, complexity or nature of the traffic, special routes should be established for use by low-level traffic, including helicopters operating to and from helidecks on the high seas.
+When determining the lateral spacing between such routes, account should be taken of the navigational means available and the navigation equipment carried on board helicopters. - (c) ATS routes shall be identified by designators. - (d) Designators for ATS routes other than standard departure and arrival routes shall be selected in accordance with the principles set forth in Appendix 1. - (e) Standard departure and arrival routes and associated procedures shall be identified in accordance with the principles set forth in Appendix 3.